 Pod memory hog exec

-Pod memory hog exec is a Kubernetes pod-level chaos fault that consumes memory resources on the application container in megabytes.
+Pod memory hog exec is a Kubernetes pod-level chaos fault that consumes excessive memory resources on the application container.
+Since this fault stresses the target container, the primary process within the container may consume the available system memory on the node.

 Prerequisites

-The application pods should be in running state before and after chaos injection.
+• The application pods should be in the running state before and after injecting chaos.

 Memory consumption